A probabilistic framework for crystal structure denoising, phase classification, and order parameters: Methods

 Locally around a given prototype $c$, this Gaussian corruption model and score-matching objective encourage the network to approximate the conditional distribution of atomic displacements $\Delta\boldsymbol{r}_a = \boldsymbol{r}_a - \boldsymbol{R}_{0,a}^{(c)}$ as a Gaussian.
 In the simplest isotropic approximation,

 so that the per-atom logit for the correct class $c^\star$ behaves as

 Thus, up to an additive constant and a phase-dependent scale, $l_{a c^\star}$ is proportional to the negative squared distance between the current atomic position and the ideal reference position for phase $c^\star$.
-This provides a direct physical interpretation of the logit-based OPs as distance-like measures of similarity to each prototype.
-As shown for noisy Ag in the A\_hP2\_194 prototype in Fig.~\ref{fig:denoising and classification}c, the learned logits indeed follow an approximately linear relation with both the mean squared displacement and the input noise variance, consistent with this local Gaussian picture.
+This provides an approximate physical interpretation of the logit-based OPs as distance-like measures of similarity to each prototype.
+As shown for noisy Ag in the A\_hP2\_194 prototype in Fig.~\ref{fig:denoising_classification}b, the learned logits indeed follow an approximately linear relation with both the mean squared displacement and the input noise variance, consistent with this local Gaussian picture.

 Model parameters are optimized using AdamW with a learning rate of $1\times10^{-3}$ and weight decay $1\times10^{-4}$.
-For small datasets (fewer than 50 structures), training the $\logP$ decoder on top of a frozen MACE-MP backbone typically converges within about 2~hours on 4 nodes (4 GPUs per node).
-Across the full curated dataset, models initialized from MACE-MP foundation weights converge substantially faster than models trained from scratch (Supplementary Fig.~S1), with the benefit most pronounced for larger MACE configurations (e.g., hidden irreps $128\times(0e+1o+2e)$ and 2 interaction layers).
+For small datasets (fewer than 50 structures), training the $\log \hat{P}_\theta$ decoder on top of a frozen MACE-MP backbone typically converges within about 2~hours on 4 nodes (4 GPUs per node).
+Across the full curated dataset, models initialized from MACE-MP weights show improved stability and slightly better performance in the score-matching objective, but do not consistently accelerate convergence of the full log-probability objective (Fig.~\ref{fig:pretrain_scratch_comparison_supp}), with the benefit most pronounced for larger MACE configurations (e.g., hidden irreps $128\times(0e+1o+2e)$ and 2 interaction layers).
 We attribute this to reusing the pretrained MACE-MP representation, including the scale and shift terms in the \texttt{ScaleShiftBlock}, which improves optimization stability and data efficiency.
+Overall, initialization from MACE-MP provides modest improvements in stability and denoising performance, but is not essential for training the log-probability model.

+Training is performed with a batch size of 1 and a cosine learning-rate schedule.
+Training is continued until convergence, with the final model selected based on validation loss.
+The classification loss weight is set to $w_{\text{cl}} = 20$.
+The dataset is randomly split into 90\% training and 10\% validation sets using a fixed random seed.